calmm-js/partial.lenses/README.md

 #### Missing data can be expected

 Partial lenses can generally deal with missing data.
-In this case when [`L.find`](#L-find) doesn't find an element, it instead works like a lens to [append](#L-append) a new element into an array.
+In this case, when [`L.find`](#L-find) doesn't find an element, it instead works like a lens to [append](#L-append) a new element into an array.